Consolidated Edison, Inc. research snapshot

 Munger risk inversion

-The thesis fails if interest rates rise, regulators disallow recovery, storm and climate costs exceed approved returns, equity issuance dilutes owners, customer bills become politically constrained, or gas-transition policy strands assets faster than expected.
+The thesis fails if interest rates rise, regulators disallow recovery, storm and climate costs exceed approved returns, ATM equity issuance dilutes owners, customer bills become politically constrained, or gas-transition policy strands assets faster than expected.

 Management